Thomas-Upfield/CIPs/cip-drep-metadata/drep-metadata-cip.md

 - A true value means that the DRep does not want to show up in tooling that displays DReps.
 -- I.e. they do not want to appear in GovTool’s DRep Explorer feature

-`members`
-- Compulsory
-- The fields describing the individual details of each team member is nested inside this field.
-The nested fields follow the same format as the Registering as an Individual section below except with the addition of the `role` field described below and the removal `donotlist` field in the Registering as an Individual section (teams cannot choose to omit individual members without arousing suspicion).
-- Tooling MUST display the compulsory `name` and `identity` fields for each team member, all other fields are optional.

 `role`
 - Optional
 - To describe the speciality of each individual team member e.g. "Constitutional Expert"
 - A very short freeform text field.
 Limited to 80 characters.

 ##### Registering as an individual